voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 .. note::

-    Jump to :ref:`this section <developing-js-plugins>` for more information about developing panels.
+    Jump to :ref:`this section <developing-panels>` for more information about developing panels.

 .. _plugins-design-operators: